-The world becomes yours when you are able to leave a positive and lasting impression on the people you meet on your way.
+The world becomes yours when you leave a positive and lasting impression on the people you meet on your path.
 The good news is that you can learn the ability to “charm” others.
-This characteristic is known as charisma.
-Many people experience problems when making contacts because they feel they do not have the confidence to meet new people.
-Well, what if you had a tool – the charisma – that would make everyone notice you when you enter a room?
+This skill is known as charisma.
+Many people find it difficult to make contacts because they do not feel confident to meet new people.
+What if you had a tool – charisma – that made everyone notice you as you walk into a room?

-A good trick is to introduce yourself first and wait for the other person to do the same.
-Once you tell your identity, send an order to your subconscious thinking “Remember your name” and so you will have it fresh in your memory because you will force your mind to pay attention to the conversation.
-When you know the name of a person you just met, repeat it several times in the conversation and as many times in your head.
+A great yet subtle way to flatter someone you just met is to remember their name and use it in conversation.
+They will respect you for remembering their name because you make them feel special.
+A good way is to introduce yourself first and wait for the other person to do the same.
+Once they introduce themselves, send a message to your subconscious “remember this name” to keep it fresh in your memory as you will train your mind to pay attention in the conversation.
+When you know the name of a person you have just met, repeat it a few times in the conversation and a few more times in your head.

-Along with charisma, another great weapon is body language.
-It is proven that the way you move can increase your self-confidence.
+Along with charisma, another essential skill is body language.
+It has been proven that the way you move can increase your self-confidence.
 Body language is a universal language.
-People unconsciously read your movements and facial expressions when you approach them, so if you have a good posture and you show yourself happy and positive, you will make it clear that you have charisma.
-Trust is a fundamental part of the charism.
-People will admire you for the security you demonstrate.
+People unconsciously read your movements and facial expressions when you approach them, so if you have good posture and are happy and positive, you will transmit charisma.
+Trust is a fundamental part of charisma.
+People will admire you for the confidence you show.

-People can measure your level of security according to your ability to hold their gaze.
-It is not about looking at other people without blinking, but observing them with confidence.
-If this causes you fear, you can start by looking at the point that is in the middle of the eyes, right where the nose is born.
-It seems that you are looking into their eyes and you will diminish your nerves.
+People can read your level of security by your ability to hold their gaze.
+It is not a matter of looking at other people without blinking, just observe them with confidence.
+If this unnerves you, look at the spot between your eyes at the top of your nose.
+It will appear that you are looking into their eyes and at the same time will calm your nerves.

-A good way to show charisma is to stay away from any negative conversation.
-Even when people do not have the most positive attitude, try to enlighten them a bit with a good attitude.
-So, when they think of you, they will remember you as a positive experience.
+A good way to show charisma is to avoid any negative talk.
+Even people who do not have a naturally positive disposition, can be enlightened with positive attitude.
+So, when they think of you, they will remember it as a positive experience.

 - Be kind.